edwinmeyer/contacts-api-service/README.md

 ```
 You will likely want to push this repo to a Git repository hosting service such as Github, Bitbucket, or GitLab.
 However, we do not cover this here.

-*Note:* If you ever need to start over, simply do a git reset specifying the id of this first commit:
+_Note:_ If you ever need to start over, simply do a 'hard' git reset specifying the id of this first commit:
 ```bash
 $ git reset --hard <commit id of first commit>
 ```